Devil's Guard

-Devil's Guard, by George Robert Elford and published in 1971, is the story of a former German Waffen-SS officer's string of near-constant combat that begins on World War II's eastern front and continues into the book's focus—the First Indochina War-as an officer in the French Foreign Legion.
+Devil's Guard is a book by George Robert Elford and was published in 1971.
+The book depicts the story of a former German Waffen-SS officer's string of near-constant combat that begins on World War II's eastern front and continues into the book's focus — the First Indochina War-as an officer in the French Foreign Legion.
 The book is presented by the author as non-fiction, but is considered untrue by military historians and is usually sold as fiction.
 In 2006, the online bookstore AbeBooks reported that it was among the ten novels most frequently sold to American soldiers in Iraq (the only war fiction in the top ten).

 Plot

 The story is told in the words of "Hans Josef Wagemueller", a former officer in the Waffen-SS during the Second World War.
 The story begins with the capitulation of Germany in 1945, while Wagemueller is fighting the Soviets and partisans near Czechoslovakia.
 Wagemueller escapes the Allied powers in post-war Europe by fighting his way west and using underground connections to reach Switzerland, where he joins the French Foreign Legion.
 Wagemueller reunites with two former sergeants from his former German unit, Bernard Eisner and Erich Schulze, and is sent to French Indochina.

 In Indochina, Wagemueller and his comrades were incorporated into mixed Legion units that included many French territorial troops.
 However, under the command of French Colonel Simon Houssong, Wagemueller is put in command of an all-German battalion (around 900 troops) composed of former Nazi troops who, like Wagemueller, fled to the Legion.
 Their mission is to disrupt the Viet Minh in their rear supply areas, far from cities and French-controlled zones.

 For more than three years, the battalion has run a highly successful and brutal guerrilla war against the insurgent Viet Minh across northern Indochina, Laos and southern China.
 In one such case, "the battalion of the damned" escorts a supply column north through enemy-held territory by forcing Viet Minh prisoners and family members to ride in the column's trucks, tanks and jeeps to ensure safe passage.

 In other situations, poison, torture and natural resources are used.

 According to the 1985 edition publisher's note, "This book is being published to provide the reading public with a clear insight into the mind and personality of an unregenerate Nazi, to show the dehumanization of men in war, and to illustrate the ironies and hypocrisies to which men are driven in defense of their actions.
 The publication of this book in no way indicates that the publisher agrees with or condones the points of view it expresses."